FIND OUT ABOUT AN AMAZING ITINERARY FOR 14 DAYS IN ITALY

 FLORENCE (2 DAYS)

 Florence is an iconic, breathtaking city located in the heart of Tuscany.
-From its beautiful Renaissance architecture to its ample art galleries and museums, Florence provides something for everyone.
+From its beautiful Renaissance architecture to its ample art galleries and museums, I have fallen so hard for Florence it has become one of my all-time favorite cities.

-Whether it’s exploring the cobbled streets of the historic city center or taking in the stunning views from one of its many hilltop churches, Its vibrant culture, and cuisine make it a great destination.
+Whether I explored the cobbled streets of the historic city center or took in the stunning views from one of its many hilltop churches, its vibrant culture, and cuisine made it a great destination.
+I revisited it shortly after my first trip, just because Florence won my heart quickly.

 It’s no wonder why Florence is considered one of the most iconic cities in Italy.
-There is so much to do and see that you should stay 1,5-2 days in Florence.
+There is so much to do and see that you should stay at least 1,5-2 days in Florence.

 THINGS TO DO AND PLACES TO VISIT IN FLORENCE